Richardson2512/testlattice-backend/docs/SUPABASE_SETUP.md

 ## Next Steps

-1. Set up other APIs (OpenAI, Pinecone, Clerk, Stripe)
+1. Set up other APIs (OpenAI, Clerk, Stripe)
 2. Configure authentication with Clerk
 3. Test creating a project and test run
 4. Verify artifacts are uploaded to storage correctly